July 29 is National Lasagna Day.

 So I tried to think of another Italian restaurant on a TV show, and I remembered that Laverne’s father, Frank DeFazio, owned the Pizza Bowl on Laverne & Shirley.
 Maybe it’s a bit of a stretch to think they’d serve lasagna in a bowling alley pizza joint, but I figured it couldn’t hurt to do some googling and see what I could find.

 And while I didn’t find lasagna at the Pizza Bowl, I did find lasagna elsewhere on the show: Mrs. Lasagna, a character in the Season 3 episode, “Take My Plants, Please.”
 Per IMDb, “The girls take up the odd job of selling house plants door to door after getting laid off from Shotz.
 They run into an odd assortment of bizarre tenants who have varied reactions to their sales pitch.”
 One of the bizarre tenants is listed in the credits as Mrs. Lasagna, played by Janice Carroll.
 And here’s her picture.
-That’s all I know, because I never saw this episode and I’m too cheap to pay to watch it on Hulu—but at least I finally found some Lasagna.
+I watched the entire mediocre episode, and she was only on for a few seconds and was never mentioned by name—but at least I finally found some kind of Lasagna.